willfindlay/4109-midterm-practice/practice.md

 26. Explain why `H_k(m) = h(k||m)` and `H_k(m) = h(m||k)` are not secure MACs when the underlying hash function uses the Merkle-Damgard constructions?
 Go through the attacks for each.

+- for $h(k||m)$
+    - an attacker could append bits to the message and the hash would still appear valid
+    - length extension
+- for $h(m||k)$
+    - length extension no longer works
+    - but now it is potentially vulnerable to hash collision attacks

 27. The CBC-MAC uses a block cipher in cbc-mode to create a hash function.
 Is this secure?
 When is it secure and when is it not?